lammps/lammps/doc/src/variable.rst

 The run begins on startstep and ends on stopstep.
 Startstep and stopstep can span multiple runs, using the *start* and *stop* keywords of the :doc:`run <run>` command.
 See the :doc:`run <run>` command for details of how to do this.
+If called in between runs or during a :doc:`run 0 <run>` command, the ramp(x,y) function will return the value of x.

 The stagger(x,y) function uses the current timestep to generate a new timestep.
 X,y > 0 and x > y are required.
 The generated timesteps